CloudCannon/documentation/_getting_started/data_files.md

 Now to add the map and markers to `contact.html`.
 We can access data in the CSV by using `site.data.office_locations`.

-Google Maps has a Javascript API so we need to get this data into a Javascript variable.
+Google Maps has a JavaScript API so we need to get this data into a JavaScript variable.
 It's actually pretty easy to output JSON with Jekyll:

 {% highlight html %}
 {% raw %}